letoram/cat9/README.md

 * out or stdout - set the presentation buffer to be what is read from the standard output of the job.

-* err or stderr - set the presentation buffer to be twhat is read from the standard error output of the job.
+* err or stderr - set the presentation buffer to be what is read from the standard error output of the job.

 * col or collapse - only present a small number of lines.